alpercankaya/football-live-scores/README.md

 It is also compatible to all devices with a responsive structure.
 Phone or Pad screen size according to the site fully work in a sensitive way.

-Live score data provided by <a href="http://www.macsonuclarim.com" title=“maç sonuçları“>maç sonuçları</a>
+Live score data provided by [maç sonuçları](http://www.macsonuclarim.com "maç sonuçları")

 ## Screenshots